 As users acclimate to this new design, they will realize that the shortest path to the information and details they seek will likely be the website link on the right.
 Businesses now have a phenomenal opportunity.
 They can engage, problem-solve, and attract consumers to their website and front door.
 They can do this if they can present location-specific landing pages in the feed to Google My Business.

 Key Changes with the 3-Pack Update

 Aside from changing the number of listings, several other factors may impact local search exposure for businesses, changing the way search users get information in what Google calls the consumers’ micro-moments of need, based on time, location proximity, price, and context of experience:

-- Change in flow: Business names now link to a second-level Google Map page rather than the business website, which was the historical flow.
-This mirrors the behavior on mobile search, requires a bit of back and forth between Google and the business’s website, and may bury the local business-specific information consumers are looking for.
+- Change in flow: Business names now link to a second-level Google Map page rather than the business website.
+This mirrors the behavior on mobile search.
+It requires a bit of back and forth between Google and the business’s website and may bury the local business-specific information consumers are looking for.

 - There are still no ‘visible’ phone numbers or full addresses on several mobile browsers, although inconsistently there are some mobile results that offer a click-to call button.

 - All links to Google+ pages have been removed, which supports G+ as a casualty of Google’s foray into Social.